CBD is a New American Panacea

-2,000 Americans took part in a new survey by the Harris Poll, Quartz.
+2,000 Americans participated in a new survey by the Harris Poll, Quartz.
 The study was to find out how people use CBD in the US now.

-The CBD market predicted to reach $22 billion by 2022.
+The CBD market is predicted to reach $22 billion by 2022.
 New CBD stores and restaurants open every other week, so it may feel like everyone you know has used the substance at least once.
-This non-psychoactive marijuana component is widely used to treat stress, and other modern conditions.
+This non-psychoactive marijuana component is widely used today.

-However, the research revealed that 86% have heard of CBD while only 20% actually tried it.
-That’s probably because CBD is treated like a part of wellness routine rather than something you use at parties, even though 50% or respondents said they take CBD to relax.
+However, the research revealed that 86% have heard of CBD while only 20% tried it.
+That’s probably because CBD is treated like a part of a wellness routine rather than something you use at parties, even though 50% of respondents said they take CBD to relax.

-Millennials make the largest audience of CBD consumers.
-10% of people in the US aged 18-44 take CBD regularly, that’s twice more than the number of users over 45.
-Most of the frequent consumers are men (10% male participants confirmed they use CBD regularly.)
-Geographically, CBD products are more popular in the Western part, where over 20% said they have tried it.
+Millennials make up the largest audience of CBD consumers.
+10% of people in the US aged 18-44 take CBD regularly; that’s twice more than the number of users over 45.
+Most frequent consumers are men (10% of participants confirmed they use CBD regularly.)
+Geographically, CBD products are more popular in the Western part, where over 20% said they had tried it.

-It looks like the industry will be growing as predicted – 80% of respondents say they support CBD and accept it as an alternative to traditional medicine to fight pain.
+It looks like the industry will grow as predicted – 80% of respondents support CBD and accept it as an alternative to traditional medicine to fight discomfort.

 Among the concerns, respondents named little-investigated side effects (38%) and combining CBD with traditional drugs (33%).
 Some people are worried that legalizing CBD may lead to legalizing other drugs.